ObaidKazi/objectdetection/README.md

 # objectdetection

-before install packages from requirement.txt need to install cmake which will be used while packages installation
+before installation of packages from requirement.txt need to install cmake which will be used while packages installation

 https://cmake.org/